TABurrows/taburrows.github.io/_docs/google-cloud/security-Web-Sec-Scanner.md

 ---
-title: Web Security Scanner
+title: Security - Web Security Scanner
 category: Google Cloud
 order: 1
 ---
-Web Security Scanner
+Security - Web Security Scanner

 Used to identify vulnerabilities in you applications.